 Water relations are always at the interface of counter interests that can be easily represented as grains of conflict.
 From water allocation and regimes along major rivers to water distribution along small canal there is always competition in terms of quality and quantity, distribution, and regime; however, this should create a platform for discussion, search of mutually acceptable solutions, and joint implementation.
 The Aral Sea basin, which is in the focus of water researchers, is an example of transition from the cooperation principles to the "hydro-hegemony" principles.
 The attempts made in 1995-2000 to implement pure barter - supply energy to these countries in winter in exchange for equal quantity of energy to be supplied by those countries in summer - failed due to commercial interests of energy sector.
 Thus, harmonization of different interests and needs of countries and sectors becomes difficult because of commercial factors added to personal ambitions and interests.
-The article gave answer - what are the roots of such behavior? - give clearly defined instructions on - international watercourses.
-2. The role of geopolitical hegemons in these issues. - 3.
+The article gave answer - what are the roots of such behavior?

+- 1. The international water law does not give clearly defined instructions on the use and management of particular international watercourses. - 2.
+The role of geopolitical hegemons in these issues. - 3.
 Commercialization of waterworks and hegemonic ambitions in monetary interests. - 4.
 The role of donors and IFIs.